Emmy-Nominated Tituss Burgess On Theater, Film And “The Preacher’s Wife”

 Burgess recalled how green and unprepared he was after landing his first role on “Thirty Rock.”
 For instance, he thought he had miserably failed his delivery after hearing the director yell “Cut!” – he wasn’t aware that was how film was shot.
 He also had only prepared the lines he did during his audition and was stunned to learn there were pages of dialogue required for his scene.

 “I didn’t know what sides meant,” laughed Burgess.

 Roughly six years later, Burgess found himself responsible for paying comedic homage to singer Beyonce’s award-winning “Lemonade” album in the episode that was submitted for his 2017 Emmy nod.
-Noting the song was added for comedic affect, it was important to Burgess to bring an air of realism and respect to his delivery.
+Noting the song – itself nominated for an Emmy – was added for comedic affect, it was important to Burgess to bring an air of realism and respect to his delivery.
 He studied the singer’s cadence and movements, and emphasized the emotional reasoning for the song’s appearance in the episode: his character’s discovery of his boyfriend with another man.